Ilcion/grails/README.md

 <h1>Training application made in Grails 2.4.4.</h1>
 Simple app made for learning purpose.
-Can by used in real-life scenario as training tool.
+Can be used in real-life scenario as training tool.

 <h2>How it works?</h2>
 "Questions" are stored in database.
 Each question can have multiple answers, content and image (image is optional).